-Our empirical methodology uses OLS regressions of first-differences of quarterly revenue on first-differences of adoption with sector-zip code-quarter fixed effects and establishmentspecific time trends as baseline specification.
-We complement this analysis with an instrumental variable approach where we take advantage of the fact that different establishments within the same sector-zip code dyad are affiliated to different bank branches.
-Our instrumental variable is then the number of adopters across all sectors, other than the focal establishment, in the establishment's bank branch.
+as baseline specification.
+We complement this analysis with an instrumental variable approach (IV hereafter) where we take advantage of the fact that different establishments within the same sector-zip code dyad are affiliated to different bank branches.
+Our IV is the number of adopters (other than the focal establishment) in the establishment's bank branch in a given quarter.
+This strategy allows to use exogenous variation across establishments within the same sector, zip code and quarter.
 The rationale for the instrument comes from detailed conversations with bank managers in that the bank did not compensate its employees for the diffusion of the program, and therefore differences in program diffusion across branches were explained by idiosyncratic preferences and affinity of branch employees with the program.
+High affinity branches' employees put a considerable amount of effort in the promotion of the program, increasing adoption among its customers.
+Low affinity branches' employees put no effort in the promotion and, as a result, their customers were unlikely to adopt because they were not made aware of the existence and benefits of the program.

-We find that adoption is associated with a 4.5% increase in revenue from credit and debit card transactions, and our instrumental variable strategy shows that adoption causally increases establishment revenue by 9%.
+We find that adoption is associated with a 4.5% increase in revenue from credit and debit card transactions, whereas our IV strategy shows that adoption causally increases establishments' revenue by 9% for those establishments whose adoption decision is most strongly affected by our instrument.
 This finding is robust to several falsification and placebo tests.
-Moreover, our heterogeneity analysis shows that smaller adopters realize higher returns while sophistication and local competition are not factors driving differences in the returns of adoption.
-Our evidence also points out that the increase in revenue comes from an increase in both the number of transactions and the number of customers.
-The average number of transactions per customer did not change after adoption.
+Moreover, our heterogeneity analysis shows that smaller adopters and adopters operating in zip codes with more competitors earn higher returns, while differences in establishment sophistication do not appear to drive differences in the returns of adoption.

-We investigate the role of two potential mechanisms behind these findings.
-On the one hand, adoption may prompt establishments to target existing, yet unexploited, business opportunities.
-On the other hand, adoption may help establishments improving the efficiency of their internal resource allocation.
+We investigate the role of various potential mechanisms behind these findings.
+First, adoption may prompt establishments to target existing, yet unexploited, business opportunities such as new age-gender client groups previously underserved.
+Second, even in the absence of discovering new business opportunities, adoption may help establishments improve the efficiency of their internal resource allocation through better scheduling hours and sale effort allocation across peak and off-peak times.
 Our analysis shows direct support for the former mechanism in that adopting establishments increase their sales to underserved customer segments.
+Our evidence first points out that the increase in revenue after adoption comes from an increase in both the number of transactions and the number of customers, while keeping the average number of transactions per customer and the average value per transaction constant.
 Not only they increase their number of customers, their new customers also come from underrepresented geographic and gender-age groups in their customer portfolio prior to adoption.
-We also find some evidence consistent with the latter supply-driven mechanism, that is, adopting establishments reshuffle their sales towards idle times of the week while holding constant the demographics of their clientele portfolio.
+We also find evidence consistent with the latter mechanism, that is, adopting establishments reshuffle their sales towards idle times of the week even when the demographics of their clientele portfolio does not change.